You suffered injuries in a hit and run, what can you do when the offender is unknown?

 A car crash is unsettling and aggravating, but it is even worse if you are hit followed by the quick departure of the perpetrator.
 The person who caused the wreck is gone and you have no idea who they are.
 If you are injured in the incident, it is even worse and you can feel alone, confused, and violated.

-The experienced hit and run accident attorneys at Joel J. Kofsky specialize in helping those hurt by the carelessness of others and they know the intricacies of handling a hit and run incident, which can be complicated.
+Our experienced attorneys specialize in helping those hurt by the carelessness of others and they know the intricacies of handling a hit and run incident, which can be complicated.
 In most states, you need to file a claim through your own insurance company, and that is the case in Philadelphia, but you need a lawyer on your side who knows how to fight for fair compensation.
 Hit and run claims are usually filed under your uninsured motorist insurance, but every case is different and you want an experienced hit and run attorney fighting for your rights and to make sure your losses are made whole.

 What is a Hit and Run and Why is it Different from other Car Crashes?

 The definition of a hit and run is obvious to many, but to be thorough it is an accident where a driver strikes:

 - or any other person or property,